-Rejaie et al [15] and Saprilla et al [18] also present mechanisms that claim their fair share and support the transport of layer encoded video.
+Rejaie et al [19] and Saprilla et al [20] also present mechanisms that claim their fair share and support the transport of layer encoded video.
 Both assume that the client has sufficient buffer to allow a transmission rate higher than the receivers consumption rate.
 While the first approach is limited to CBR encoding the second also supports VBR layer encoding.
 In contrast to the FSC mechanism we presented in this paper video transmission into proxy caches is not considered.
-Both mechanism do not support the transmission of data that has already missed its deadline for the timely consumption at the client and therefore do not offer any functionality to improve the quality of a video that is being cached or already stored on a cache.
+Both mechanism do not support the transmission of data that has already missed its deadline for the timely

-Another approach that supports scalable streams is presented by Law et al [8].
+Another approach that supports scalable streams is presented by Law et al [21].
 In this work the focus is mainly on server efficiency and scalability.
 In comparison to our approach the quality is adapted due to the capabilities of the receiving client rather than to network conditions.
 Their architecture does neither envision caches nor incorporate TCP-friendly streaming.

-[7] considers the combination of caching and layered video, yet, the latter only for the support of heterogeneous clients but not for congestion control purposes.
+[22] considers the combination of caching and layered video, yet, the latter only for the support of heterogeneous clients but not for congestion control purposes.
 Furthermore, the emphasis of their work is on optimal cache replacement decisions viewed over all videos stored in a cache.
 We, however, assume a two-stage decision process where in the first stage a video is selected for storage in a cache and then the retransmissions of missing segments are scheduled independent from the cache status of other videos.
 While this represents a restricted problem it ensures that the overall problem still remains manageable.
 Another difference in their work is the fact that missing segments of a certain layer a only streamed directly to the client in contrast to our approach where the segments are transmitted to the proxy cache to achieve a quality improvement for more than one client.

-The work of Nelakuditi et al [12] and Rejaie et [17] is mainly concerned with quality improvement of layer encoded videos and does not consider a fair share claiming technique.
-[12] present an approach where only server and clients are involved and therefore the client requires sufficient buffer space to allow quality improvement of layer encoded video.
-Closer to our work is the approach presented in [17] where also missing segments of a layer encoded video are retransmitted to proxy caches in order to improve the quality of the cached videos.
-However, we extend their work by focussing on the development and comparison of different retransmission scheduling algorithms which are more flexible and performing better than the one presented in [17] as shown in Section 3.3.2.
+The work of Nelakuditi et al [23] and Rejaie et [15] is mainly concerned with quality improvement of layer encoded videos and does not consider a fair share claiming technique.
+[23] present an approach where only server and clients are involved and therefore the client requires sufficient buffer space to allow quality improvement of layer encoded video.
+Closer to our work is the approach presented in [15] where also missing segments of a layer encoded video are retransmitted to proxy caches in order to improve the quality of the cached videos.
+However, we extend their work by focussing on the development and comparison of different retransmission scheduling algorithms which are more flexible and performing better than the one presented in [15] as shown in Section 3.3.2.
 In contrast to our FSC algorithm an additional link for retransmission is provided between the origin server and the proxy cache.

-An architecture of video servers, caches and clients for layer encoded video is proposed in the work of Paknikar et al [13].
+An architecture of video servers, caches and clients for layer encoded video is proposed in the work of Paknikar et al [24].
 In contrast to our SAS proposal a single broker exists that handles all client requests and redirects them to the corresponding cache.
 Even though the usage of a broker allows to reduce the complexity of the caches it has the disadvantage that in the case of a broker failure the clients will not be able to request content.

-Fine-granular-scalable video [14] that consists of a base layer and one enhancement layer which is coded in a way to enable the transmission of video at any desired bitrate is very well suited for FSC.
+Fine-granular-scalable video [25] that consists of a base layer and one enhancement layer which is coded in a way to enable the transmission of video at any desired bitrate is very well suited for FSC.
 However it has not been shown (to our best knowledge) that this proposed technique is usable in streaming applications since some of the encoding has to be performed in real-time.